 When encountered during the execution of WarpScript code, INFO will simply discard its parameter map.
 But if INFOMODE was previously called, INFO will stop the current execution, returning its parameter map as a result.

 We encourage you to document your macros this way.
 We are working on a WarpStudio add-on to visualize a macro's documentation by executing the said macro after calling INFOMODE.

 Encoder related functions

-Encoders are low level structures which can store datapoints (timestamp, lat, lon, elevation, value).
-They are more compact than Geo Time Series when used inside of WarpScript, can store values of multiple types, but are less flexible in terms of how you can access the datapoints inside them.
+Encoders are low level structures which can store data points (timestamp, latitude, longitude, elevation, value).
+They are more compact than Geo Time Series when used inside WarpScript, can store values of multiple types, but are less flexible in terms of how you can access the data points inside them.

 You can also have a look at the

-NEWENCODER function which allows you to create a GTSEncoder inside of WarpScript code.
+NEWENCODER function which allows you to create a GTSEncoder inside WarpScript code.